Existence of Non-Contractible Periodic Orbits for Homeomorphisms of the Open Annulus: Preliminary results

 We note that if $f$ preserves a Borel probability measure of full support, then the set of bi-recurrent points is dense in $M$.
 It follows from Lemma \ref{lemma10LCT} that every admissible transverse path is equivalent to a subpath of a bi-recurrent one.\\

 We will say that a transverse path $\fonc{\gamma}{[a,b]}{\dom(I)}$ is \textit{admissible of order $\leq n$} ($n$ is an integer larger than $1$) if it is a subpath of an admissible path of order $n$.
 More generally, we will say that a transverse path $\fonc{\gamma}{J}{\dom(I)}$ defined on an interval of $\R$ is \textit{admissible} if for every segment $[a,b]\subset J$, there exists an integer $n\geq 1$ such that $\gamma|_{[a,b]}$ is admissible of order $\leq n$.
 Similarly, we will say that a transverse loop $\Gamma$ is admissible if its natural lift is admissible.
-The following lemma states that for subpaths of an admissible transverse loop with a $\mathcal{F}$-transverse self-intersection there is no difference between being of order $\leq n$ and being of order $n$.
+The following lemma follows from Proposition 19 of \cite{lct} and states that for transverse paths with a $\mathcal{F}$-transverse self-intersection there is no difference between being of order $\leq n$ and being of order $n$.